 Sidemen Village lies in the Karangasem Regency in eastern Bali, about 60 minutes east of Ubud.

 It offers a breath of fresh air in comparison to the more popular and busier areas of Bali.
 Not only is it less developed but it’s also one of the most unique and authentic parts of the island.

 The village of Sidemen has managed to keep a low profile over the years.
 However, its rural setting, friendly locals, and stunning landscapes are attracting tourists looking to experience a more authentic side of Bali.

-When planning your trip to Sidemen, allow for two full days to explore the area.
+When planning your itinerary for Bali, allow for two full days to explore Sidemen Village.
 If you’re looking for an escape and prefer to travel slower, it’s best to add an extra day to your visit.

-Sidemen’s attractions are often included as part of a day trip from other regions in Bali making it possible to explore the area without even staying in the charming village.
+Sidemen’s attractions are often included as part of a day trip from other regions in Bali.
+This makes it possible to explore the area without even staying here.